06 · deep tech · technical

 POST /apply-renamesScope-aware atomic taxonomy renames

-TradingV's app/vault/ module proxies these endpoints from the FastAPI app to the indexer.
-The frontend never hits :8001 directly — it hits /v1/vault/search which forwards.
+TradingV's vault module proxies these endpoints from the FastAPI app to the indexer.
+The frontend never hits Port 1 directly — it hits /v1/vault/search which forwards.

 ← prev